Ballybrit

-Ballybrit is an electoral division and townland in the civil parish of St. Nicholas, on the outskirts of Galway city in Ireland.
+Ballybrit is an electoral division and townland in Galway city, Ireland.
+It is around 4 km north-east of the city centre, in the civil parish of St. Nicholas.
 The townland of Ballybrit is 2.5 km2 in area, and is home to Ballybrit Racecourse and a business park.
 Evidence of ancient settlement in the area includes a medieval tower house and an earlier ringfort site.
 The ringfort (or cashel) was used as a graveyard since at least the early 19th century.